scilus/nf-scil/README.md

 ## Configuration via the `devcontainer` :

 The `devcontainer` definition for the project contains all required dependencies and setup steps are automatically executed.
+To use this installation method, you need to have **Docker** (refer to [this section]() for configuration requirements or validate your configuration) and **Visual Studio Code** installed on your system.

 Open the cloned repository in _VS Code_ and click on the arrow box in the lower left corner, to get a prompt to `Reopen in container`.
 The procedure will start a docker build, wait for a few minutes and enjoy your fully configured development environment.